Dubrovnik – Kotor Bay – Ston – Korcula Island – Our Lady of Medjugorje – Mostar

 Split is a picturesque ancient town built by the Roman Emperor Diocletian.
 You will be visiting the impressive Emperor’s Palace, a UNESCO heritage site, built in the 3rd century.
 The historic centre of Split is built around the remains of this Roman palace.
 You only need to wander around to experience it but you can also visit the excavated remains of the basement of the palace.
 The Roman palace is enriched with some gothic and renaissance buildings.
 This particular Emperor’s Palace is one the best preserved Roman palaces in the world.
 (B/D)

 Visit Krka National Park, famous for waterfalls and sceneries as beautiful as those described in fairy tales.
-We will take a boat ride in the Park.
 The scenic beauty of this place will contribute to the richness of your photo albums.

 After lunch, we will visit Zadar, a city recognized as a UNESCO heritage and dates back to 1066.
 One of Zadar’s most important landmarks is St Donatus’ Church – a monumental round building from the 9th century in pre-Romanesque style.
 From here, you can take a walk on the Kalelarga street, which leads to The National Square with many inviting cafes and restaurants.
 (B/D)